 For the Content Index - Essentials Service, GRI Services reviewed that the GRI content index has been presented in a way consistent with the requirements for reporting in accordance with the GRI Standards, and that the in the index is clearly presented and accessible to the stakeholders.
-The service was performed on the Turkish version of the report.

-Statement of Use Turkish Airlines has reported in accordance with the GRI Standards for the period January 1 - December 31, 2023.
-GRI 1 GRI 1: Foundation 2021 Applicable GRI Sector Standard(s) Since the sector standard for the aviation industry has not been prepared yet, no sector standard has been used.

-GRI STANDARD DISCLOSURE LOCATION AND/OR ANSWERS GENERAL EXPLANATIONS The Organization and Its Reporting Practices 2-1 Organizational details About the Report, page 9 About Turkish Airlines, page 20 Shareholding Structure, page 21 2-2 Entities included in the organization's sustainability reporting About the Report, page 9 GRI 2: General Notifications 2021 2-3 Reporting period, frequency and contact point Annual About the Report, page 9 2-4 Restatements of information None.
-2-5 External assurance Independent Assurance Report, pages 206-207 Activities and Employees GRI 2: General Notifications 2021 2-6 Activities, value chain and other business relationships About Turkish Airlines, page 20 Subsidiaries and Affiliates, page 22 Brand Management and Corporate Reputation, pages 29-32 Value Chain Management, pages 115-119 2-7 Employees Employee Profile (Human Resources), pages 124-125 2-8 Workers who are not employees Employee Profile (Human Resources), pages 124-125
+Statement of Use urkish Airlines has reported in accordance with the GRI Standards for the period January 1 - December 31, 2023.
+GRI 1 GRI 1: Foundation 2021 Applicable GRI Sector Standard(s) Since the sector standard for the aviation industry has not been prepared yet, no sec ne sector standard for the aviation industry has not been prepared yet, no sector standard has been used.
+GRI STANDARD DISCLOSURE DISCLOSURE LOCATION AND/OR ANSWERS ENERAL EXPLANATIONS he Organization and Its R eporting Practices 2-1 Organizational details About the Report, page 9 About Turkish Airlines, page 20 Shareholding Structure, page 21 2-2 Entities included in the organization's sustainability reporting About the Report, page 9 GRI 2: General Notifications 2021 2-3 Reporting period, frequency and contact point Annual About the Report, page 9 2-4 Restatements of information None.
+2-5 External assurance It will be included in the second version of the report to be uploaded.
+Activities and Employees GRI 2: General Notifications 2-6 Activities, value chain and other business relationships 2021 About Turkish Airlines, page 20 Subsidiaries and Affiliates, page 22 Brand Management and Corporate Reputation, pages 29-32 Value Chain Management, pages 115-119 2-7 Employees Employee Profile (Human Resources), pages 124-125 2-8 Workers who are not employees Employee Profile (Human Resources), pages 124-125

 GRI STANDARD DISCLOSURE LOCATION AND/OR ANSWERS GENERAL EXPLANATIONS Governance 2-9 Governance structure and composition Board of Directors, Senior Management and Committees, pages 73-75 2-10 Nomination and selection of the highest governance body The selection of members of the Board of Directors is carried out in accordance with the minimum qualifications required and within the framework of the relevant regulations.
-Board of Directors, Senior Management and Committees, pages 73-75 2-11 Chair of the highest governance body Board of Directors, Senior Management and Committees, pages 73-75 2-12 Role of the highest governance body in overseeing the management of impacts Board of Directors, Senior Governance and Committees, pages 73-75 2-13 Delegation of responsibility for managing impacts Sustainability Strategy and Organization, pages 34-38 2-14 Role of the highest governance body in sustainability reporting Sustainability Strategy and Organization, pages 34-38 GRI 2: General Notifications 2021 2-15 Conflicts of interest Corporate Governance, pages 70-72 2-16 Communication of critical concerns Sustainability Strategy and Organization, pages 34-38 2-17 Collective knowledge of the highest governance body Board of Directors, Senior Management and Committees, pages 73-75 2-18 Evaluation of the performance of the highest governance body Board of Directors, Senior Management and Committees, pages 73-75 2-19 Remuneration policies Being a Preferred Employer (Human Resources), pages 127-129 Remuneration Policy Being a Preferred Employer (Human Resources), pages 127-129 2-20 Process to determine remuneration Remuneration Policy 2-21 Annual total compensation ratio Turkish Airlines Annual Report 2023
+Board of Directors, Senior Management and Committees, pages 73-75 2-11 Chair of the highest governance body Board of Directors, Senior Management and Committees, pages 73-75 2-12 Role of the highest governance body in overseeing the management of impacts Board of Directors, Senior Governance and Committees, pages 73-75 2-13 Delegation of responsibility for managing impacts Sustainability Strategy and Organization, pages 34-38 2-14 Role of the highest governance body in sustainability reporting Sustainability Strategy and Organization, pages 34-38 GRI 2: General Notifications 2021 2-15 Conflicts of interest Corporate Governance, pages 70-72 2-16 Communication of critical concerns Sustainability Strategy and Organization, pages 34-38 2-17 Collective knowledge of the highest governance body Board of Directors, Senior Management and Committees, pages 73-75 2-18 Evaluation of the performance of the highest governance body Board of Directors, Senior Management and Committees, pages 73-75 Being a Preferred Employer (Human Resources), pages 127-129 2-19 Remuneration policies Remuneration Policy Being a Preferred Employer (Human Resources), pages 127-129 2-20 Process to determine remuneration Remuneration Policy 2-21 Annual total compensation ratio No disclosure is made due to privacy policy.